open5e/open5e/source/Spellcasting/spells_a-z/f/freezing-sphere.rst

 **Duration:** Instantaneous

-A frigid globe of cold energy streaks from your fingertips to a point of your choice within range, where it explodes in a 60 foot radius sphere.
+A frigid globe of cold energy streaks from your fingertips to a point of your choice within range, where it explodes in a 60 foot radius :ref:`srd:sphere`.
 Each creature within the area must make a Constitution saving throw.
 On a failed save, a creature takes 10d6 cold damage.
 On a successful save, it takes half as much damage.